mittwald/cli/CONTRIBUTING.md

 Some implementation notes:

-- Use the `ProcessRenderer` class (to be instantiated with the `makeProcessRenderer` function) to render the progress of the process; the class also offers option to prompt additional/missing input data from the user.
+- Use the `ProcessRenderer` class (to be instantiated with the `makeProcessRenderer` function) to render the progress of the process; the class also offers an option to prompt additional/missing input data from the user.
 - Wrap each long-running operation (API calls, especially when you need to poll the results) into its own separate process step.